metahy/P8Gen/README.md

 ### P8Gen
 ---
-> A tool for generate java code
+A tool for generate java code

 Component: *Enjoy Template Engine*

+> You can update the TestEngine.java to test the java class template.

-Plan
+#### Plan

 > About generator
 - [x] package